ungleich/cdist/docs/src/cdist-why.rst

 Zero dependency configuration management
 ----------------------------------------

-Cdist requires very litte on a target system.
+Cdist requires very little on a target system.
 Even better, in almost all cases all dependencies are usually fulfilled.
 Cdist does not require an agent or a high level programming languages on the target host: it will run on any host that